Download Report

 Defining progress + why rebaselining is critical for tracking it

 In the context of sustainability, progress can mean different things to different companies.
-At Quantis, we define progress as the actual reduction of a company’s emissions, determined by measuring the difference between two footprints that were calculated using the same methodology, data granularity and scope.
+At Quantis, we define progress as the actions that lead to real reductions or actions that aim to divest from polluting activities.
+Both will lead to actual reduction of a company’s emissions, determined by measuring the difference between two footprints that were calculated using the same methodology, data granularity and scope.
 That last part is key, and the very reason rebaselining is so critical to an accurate analysis of progress.
 Why?
 Let’s say your company decides to sell off an entity or start using different, more accurate emissions factors.
-Both decisions could lead to a decrease in your company’s carbon footprint compared to your base year, however neither qualifies as real progress — they’re simply shifts in scope or data quality.
+Both decisions could lead to a decrease in your company’s carbon footprint compared to your base year, however neither qualifies as real progress – they’re simply shifts in scope or data quality.
 The only way to get a true sense of your progress is to be consistent in your approach to measuring your base-year and your current-year footprints.

 It’s also worth noting the kind of progress being made.
-Progress can be categorized in two ways — internal or external — as determined by whether it is triggered by internal or external drivers.
-Internal drivers are company-initiated actions to decrease emissions, such as altering the type or reducing the quantity of materials used in key products.
-External drivers are actions taken by others — sectors, countries or peers— that indirectly benefit a company, such as a region improving its energy mix with renewables.
+Progress can be categorized in two ways – company driven or linked to exogeneous factors – as determined by whether it’s triggered by company-related or external drivers.
+Company-related drivers are company-initiated actions to decrease emissions, such as altering the type or reducing the quantity of materials used in key products.
+Exogeneous drivers are actions taken by others – sectors, countries or peers – that indirectly benefit a company, such as a region improving its energy mix with renewables.

 When should you rebaseline?

 Below, we’ve outlined some of the activities that could trigger the need for rebaselining.
-It’s important to remember that the changes in emissions resulting from these activities do not count as progress, as they are the result of a footprint shift rather than an actual effort.
+It’s important to remember that the changes in emissions resulting from these activities should not be claimed as reductions, as they are the result of a footprint shift rather than an actual effort.

 Bear in mind that changes in ownership could shift activities between scopes if your company is already reporting accurately on the three scopes.
-Such shifts would create the need for rebaselining.
+Such shifts would create the need for rebaselining each scope, even if this doesn’t impact your total scope 1,2 & 3 emissions.

 Including emissions previously excluded from the boundary also falls into this category, such as emissions stemming from e-commerce activities which weren’t included in an initial footprint.